 Inform the applicant and ask their consent to obtain an informational background check;

-was in conformity in all FCRA requirements.
+Was in conformity with all FCRA requirements.

 It does not make any discriminatory claims about applicants or employees or employ the information to violate any laws or regulations that pertain to equality of opportunity, regardless of state or federal laws or regulations.

-Before you can make an adverse employment decision you must give the applicant or employee with:
+Before you can make an adverse employment decision, you must give the applicant or employee with: